 In the fast-paced world of technological advancements, parenting challenges can come up.
 Below is a guide to dealing with the perils of parenting in the 21st century.

-Apart from the age old parenting challenges of protecting the child from dangerous people and situations, now the parents have a new challenge in dealing with cyber bullying, excessive screen time (TV Computer and mobile phones), exposure of the children to multiple types of screens and apps etc.
+Apart from the age-old parenting challenges of protecting the child from dangerous people and situations, now the parents have a new challenge in dealing with cyberbullying, excessive screen time (TV computers and mobile phones), exposure of the children to multiple types of screens and apps etc.

-They are also worried about protecting the children from harmful radiations from the gadgets they use.
+They are also worried about protecting the children from harmful radiation from the gadgets they use.

 Like the Industrial Revolution, the Digital Revolution marked a complete sift in our society.
 This alters many aspects of our lives.